Studentships

 • +4: four years of funding for a PhD, where the core and advanced training requirements will be met during the course of the programme.

 ESRC funding is not available for students who have already started their Master's or PhD course and should start at the beginning of your studies.
-However, if are part way through the Masters, you may apply for ESRC funding for the PhD portion.
+However, if you are part way through the Master's, you may apply for ESRC funding for the PhD portion.
 You will need to complete a Grand Union DTP application alongside your PhD application.

 Value of Studentship